Ameneh Bahrami: Trial and response

 Bahrami testified against Movahedi at his trial.
 She informed the court that she desired "to inflict the same life on him that he inflicted on me".
 She requested that twenty drops of acid be dropped in his eyes.

 Tehran's deputy public prosecutor, Mahmoud Salarkia, defended the punishment.
 "If this sentence is properly publicized in the media, it will stop the repetition of such incidents," he said.
 "Awareness of punishment has a huge deterrent effect in stopping social crimes."
-However, human rights advocates strongly criticized the punishment.
+Human rights advocates strongly criticized the punishment.

 The punishment was due to be carried out on April 15, 2009, Movahedi's appeal was rejected by the court, although the blinding did not take place that year.

-A new punishment date of May 14, 2011, was revealed, but again the punishment was not carried out, and was postponed indefinitely.
+A new punishment date of May 14, 2011, was revealed, but again the punishment was not carried out and was postponed indefinitely.
 On July 31, 2011, Ameneh forgave and pardoned her attacker, stating that she did so for her country.

 Mohavedi stated that if he were to be blinded, the authorities should also "empty out" Bahrami's eyes to ensure that she could not secretly see.

 Subsequent life

 Bahrami refused traditional "blood money" from her attacker, as she felt that her attacker deserved harsh retribution for his actions.
 However, she had no health insurance and her medical bills were high, forcing her to raise money online to help pay for her surgeries.
-She was described as having become self sufficient after the attack and had learned how to do tasks such as prepare food and walk to her parents' apartment independently.
-As of 2010, she was living in Spain.
+She was described as having become self-sufficient after the attack and had learned how to do tasks such as preparing food and walk to her parents' apartment independently.
+As of 2010, she lived in Spain.